Skip to content

 - "5.5.2"

-Each crosswalk file includes a crosswalk_version field.
-The version used for a given probe result is recorded in result.crosswalkVersion on the SiderealProbeResult, providing traceability for audit purposes.
+Each SiderealFramework includes a spec.version field.
+The version active at execution time is recorded in result.crosswalkVersion on the SiderealProbeResult, providing traceability for audit purposes.
 When crosswalk data is updated, new results reference the new version while historical results retain their original version.